mircealungu/mircea/thoughtstream.md

 **June 17**

 Niall Ferguson also [observing](https://youtu.be/IUOKwITZq6U?t=1229) that the *new, modern quasi-religions* are similar to the ones that they displaced, only worse.
 In that sense they are tapping into very similar psychological human needs: excluding the blasphemers (deniers), worrying about the end of days = climate extinction, preparing by fasting (become vegan), etc..
-Also, your sins can be forgiven in the old religion; in the new one, there is no forgiveness: you said something racist ten years ago, you're not forgiven; your skin color is an original sin.
+Also, your sins can be forgiven in the old religion; in the new one, there is no forgiveness: you said something racist ten years ago, you're not forgiven; even your skin color and sex can be *an original sin* for which there's no forgiveness.

 **